-A smart way to deal with such wants is to never be in a position in which we’re forced to sell them, but also not purchasing them unless we’ve put enough down that we could sell them.
+A smart way to deal with such wants is to never be in a position in which we’re forced to sell them, but also to not purchase them unless we’ve put enough down that we could sell them.

 This should be simpler than it was presented in the book.
 Sorry, but math is a big obstacle for many people.

-The rules say you add your 401(k) or other retirement plan contributions back into your take-home pay, consider employer contributions as a part of your 20 percent saved, and even consider debt payments over the minimum as saving because they build net worth.
+The 50/30/20 rule says you should add your 401(k) or other retirement plan contributions back into your take-home pay, consider employer contributions as a part of your 20 percent saved, and even consider debt payments over the minimum as saving because they build net worth.

 We do need a baseline.
 So add one thing back into your take-home pay: your contributions to a retirement plan.
 That’s the number you’ll calculate the percentages off of.